tschutter/recipes/r/roasted_salmon_with_jalapeno_honey_lime.md

 - chopped fresh cilantro
 - steamed rice

+*note: try doubling sauce*

-Heat the oven to 400 degrees F.
+Heat the oven to 425 degrees F.

 Combine the honey, jalapeños, vinegar and soy sauce in a small saucepan.
 Bring to a boil, then turn the heat to low and simmer for